 Boards must inform staff members that TWC cannot accept local expenditure certifications for the TSR program because the TEA certifies state general revenue funds for the TSR program as match for CCDF federal matching funds.

-C-406: Local Match Agreements with Independent School Districts Using Public Expenditures for License-Exempt Before- and After-School Programs
+C-406: Local Match Agreements with ISDs Using Public Expenditures for License-Exempt Before- and After-School Programs

-Boards must inform staff members that public expenditures by an independent school district for license-exempt before- and after-school child care programs may be certified as local match for CCDF funding.
+Boards must inform staff members that public expenditures by an ISD for license-exempt before- and after-school child care programs may be certified as local match for CCDF funding.

-Boards must ensure that the certification of expenditures for direct care at license-exempt before- and after-school programs follow the guidelines described in .
+Boards must ensure that the certification of expenditures for direct care at license-exempt before- and after-school programs follow the guidelines described in C-403.

 Boards must inform staff members that expenditures certified for local match by a public entity may include expenditures for any quality improvement activity described in Part H of this guide.

-C-407: Private Entity Donations
+C-407: Private-Entity Donations

 Boards must inform staff members that pursuant to 45 CFR §98.55(f), TWC, through the CCDF State Plan, identifies Boards as entities designated by the state to receive private donated funds.